linux-automation/lxa-iobus/doc/source/getting_started.rst

    CAN structure for a single LXA IOBus device on a short bus.
-   The 120Ω termination resistor is connected between CAN_H and CAN_L and (for short busses) may be placed anywhere on the bus.
+   The 120Ω termination resistor is connected between CAN_H and CAN_L and (for short buses) may be placed anywhere on the bus.

 In this example the LXA IOBus device and the CAN adapter are the only devices on the CAN bus.